50+ Black Friday toy deals—shop Lego, Barbie, Nerf and more ahead of the holidays

 Best Black Friday toy deals you can shop

-Here are our top ten favorite early Black Friday toy deals you can shop right now, including a huge sale on an Animatronic Grogu and a Nerf blaster.
+Here are our top ten favorite early Black Friday toy deals you can shop right now, including a box of Pokémon cards and a Nerf blaster.

-Star Wars Galactic Snackin' Grogu Animatronic Action Figure for $15 (Save $64)

 Paw Patrol Big Truck Toy with Moveable Claw Arm for $20 (Save $19.97)

-Note: Editor's Note: Click here for the latest version of this story and the best Black Friday deals.